 Sponsored Content.
 We may earn compensation if you click the links or buttons below.

 First comes love, then comes marriage, then comes a name change—if you want.
 Changing your name to match your spouse is a common tradition and one that actually dates back to ninth century English common law.
-Back then, women were required to take their husband’s surname.
-Fast forward to more modern times: There’s no law in the U.S. that demands the post-wedding name change, but many couples still choose to come together under a single family name.
-If you’re thinking about or decided to change your name after your wedding, here’s everything you need to know about how to do it—and why you might want to.
+Back then, women were required to ditch their maiden names and take their husband’s surname after marriage.
+Fast forward to more modern times: There’s no law in the U.S. that demands a name change after marriage, but many married couples still choose to come together under a single family name.
+If you’re thinking about or decided to legally change your name after your wedding, here’s everything you need to know about how to do it—and why you might want to.

 The Benefits of Changing Your Name After Marriage